Updated July 14, 2021

-This FAQ explains a proposed mandamus lawsuit challenging K-1 visa processing delays at the US consulate in London, United Kingdom.
+This FAQ explains a mandamus lawsuit challenging K-1 visa processing delays at the US consulate in London, United Kingdom.
 The ImmPact Litigation team (comprised of the law firms Kuck Baxter, Joseph & Hall, and Siskind Susser) jointly filed this suit on June 28, 2021 and invites new plaintiffs to sign up no later than 9 am Central / 15:00 BST on Monday, July 19.
 Sign up here.

 - Who is the lawsuit aiming to help?

 This lawsuit will help K-1 applicants who plan to apply for visas at the US Consulate in London, United Kingdom, and who already have an I-129F petition approved by USCIS.

 This includes people in all of the following situations: